Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

 openSeqgetCuts(row)
     Given a row, opens the sequence and returns all the restriction maps.
 This has been deprecated in the primary path, but could be useful

+getRightIsoschizomer(ezyme)
+    Given an enzyme name, returns the enzyme name and Bio.restriction class which corresponds to the isoschizomer which is in the database

 getRow(name)
     Given the name of a BAC, tries to return the set of restriction maps for that BAC name is a string containing the common name of a BAC, including library, such as "RP11-168H2"